urbantrout/docs/en/plugin-intro.md

 }
 ```

+> {note} Set the `url` value to the absolute or relative path to your plugin’s source directory.
+It should be located somewhere outside of your project.
+(The `../my-plugin` example value assumes that the plugin lives in a folder alongside the project’s folder.)

 In your terminal, go to your Craft project and tell Composer to require your plugin.
 (Use the same package name you gave your plugin in its `composer.json` file.)

 ```